Skip to main content

 Step 3: Find your endpoint ID

 The airnode operator provides the endpoint ID for each API route.
-It is a bytes32 hash derived from the endpoint's OIS specification.
+It is a bytes32 hash derived from the endpoint's API specification (URL, path, method, non-secret parameters, and encoding).
 The operator's documentation lists available endpoint IDs and their expected parameters.

 Step 4: Make a request